Plaque Styles (Overview of Materials and Design Features)

 1. PLAQUE STYLES AND THEIR PRICES

 The price of a plaque is based on its style and its size (its diameter, if round, or height/or width, whichever is greater).
 Large plaques have higher prices than small plaques, wood plaques (Style Category 1.3 below) are more expensive than High-Density-Urethane (HDU) plaques, because wood material costs about twice as much as HDU, and takes more labor to carve and sand.
 Metal-plated HDU plaques (Style Category 1.2 below) have higher prices than painted HDU plaques because of the high cost of the metal plating (especially 24K gold leaf) and the labor to polish and burnish the metal to a high shine.
 3-D bas-relief (i.e., rounded surface profiles, like Greek friezes) plaques have higher prices than 2.5-D multi-level flat relief or engraved plaques, because they take 3 to 5 times as long to carve, and it takes 2 to 3 times as long for the artist to intricately paint them with many colors with a small artist brush.
 Our least expensive dimensional plaques are 2.5-D flat relief or engraved HDU plaques with one to three colors, because they can be made with only a few hours labor.
 Our least expensive plaques overall are in Style Category 1.4 (Economy Plaques, with giclee printed artwork and text ), because both material and labor costs are much lower for than our carved dimensional plaques.
 We give discounts of 10% to the prices listed below if 3 or more identical plaques are ordered at the same time.
+Fig. 4 below shows a summary price list for our most popular round plaques.
+A more comprehensive price list is given on our PRICE page.

 Our plaques have wide variations in prices, depending on size and style.
 Fig. 2 below shows our three basic relief styles, 2-D flat relief , 2.5-D multi-level relief, and 3-D bas-relief.
 These can be made of different materials, including natural wood, artist-painted High-Density-Urethane (HDU) , metal-coated HDU, and acrylic.
 Our STYLE page describes these in detail.
 All 2000 photos of plaques on this website has a Style Category and a Price Code listed in the second or third paragraph in the text description under the photo (click on the photo or title to expand the photo and read the text to get the price code of that plaque, then look up the price for different size plaques with that style on the Price List at the bottom of the PRICE page).

 Our carved 2.5-D multi-level or engraved hand-crafted and artist-painted plaques have prices about twice that of the 2-D flat plaques with giclee printed art.
 These prices depend on the size, material, carving complexity, and number of colors.
-Prices for custom carved 18 inch diameter 2.5-D artist-painted HDU or stained wood custom plaques vary from $240 to $370.
+Prices for custom carved 18 inch diameter 2.5-D artist-painted HDU. metal-plated or stained wood custom plaques vary from $240 to $385.
 Prices increase with size.
 The PRICE page gives prices for carved 2.5-D plaques of various sizes, materials, styles, and number of colors.
-About 80% of our military unit plaques are carved in 2.5-D multi-level flat or engraved relief, using High-Density-Urethane (HDU) as the substrate.
+About 80% of our round plaques are carved in 2.5-D multi-level flat or engraved relief, using High-Density-Urethane (HDU) as the substrate.
 These are very popular and look great.
 Many times the artwork provided to us for custom military plaques does not benefit from 3-D rendering, and we recommend a 2.5-D relief carving which looks nearly as good and is about 2/3 the price.
 Our 2.5-D relief plaques carve faster and are much faster to paint than 3-D bas-relief plaques, so they have lower prices.
 Most of our military and many of our government, university and corporate plaques are carved in 2.5-D relief.

 Fig 2 - We make plaques in three different styles of relief, as shown above.
 Engraved plaques are in the same price category as 2.5-D relief plaques.
 Prices increase from left to right.